STran137/PayrollCalculatorV2.0/index.md

 # Intro

-This project meant a lot to me as it was an update for my first every programming project.
-It was interesting to see how I started off and where I currently am.
-The GUI aspect was the most enjoyable as fine-tuning every button and event was cool to see.
-I find Python much easier than Java in terms of syntax and I will continue to develop more projects using it.
-Besides the GUI, the biggest changes in this version are the options to visualize the data points in a donut graph and to print a receipt via a written text file.
+This project meant a lot to me as it was an update for my first-ever programming project.
+It was interesting to see how I started and where I currently am.
+The GUI aspect was the most enjoyable because I could design the layout and elements based on my preferences.
+I find Python easier than Java in terms of syntax, and I will continue to develop more projects using it.
+Besides the GUI, the biggest changes in this version are the options to visualize the data points in a donut chart and to print a receipt via text file.

 # Reason for Updating

 1. **Improve Python skills** - Nothing better than practicing code on a project you want to do!
+Although the syntax is relatively simple, Python is powerful and ubiquitous in many applications.
-1. **Try out a GUI** - It was quite fun, and I enjoyed tinkering around with the different features.
+1. **Try out a GUI** - I figured this would be a perfect opportunity to try out a GUI since I mentioned it as a possible improvement in V1.0.
-1. **Assess progress** - This project has helped me realize how far I have come in my coding skills since I started.
-I have improved but I will only keep getting better by reflecting on my past projects and upgrading them.
+1. **Assess progress** - This project has helped me realize how far I have come in my coding skills since I began. - Self-reflection is a great way to monitor your growth and goals.
+I will only continue to improve by revisiting projects like this and updating them.

 # Live Demo
 Click on the YouTube video to see a live demo of the new and improved Payroll Calculator!